Singular Possessive Nouns

 Students worked at their tables to create ten sentences using the index cards to form possessive nouns.
 They were free to use their tablemates’ cards to make sentences.
 Completed sentences were written on a sheet of paper.

-I assessed students on their ability to create possessive nouns by adding an apostrophe s.
+I assessed students on their ability to create possessive nouns by adding an apostrophe + s.
 I used a checklist to document students’ mastery of the skill.
 The checklist has three categories.
-One for creates possessive nouns, adds‘s, and does not add ‘s.
+One for creates possessive nouns, adds ‘s, and does not add ‘s.
 For the first category, creates possessive nouns, I was looking for whether or not students understood the concept of possessive nouns.
-If they created a sentence that clearly showed possession, but did not add ‘s, they received credit.
+If they created a sentence that clearly showed possession by adding an s, but did not add the apostrophe, they received credit.
 Lisas book is on my desk shows that the writer meant the book belongs to Lisa.
 Five apple’s are on the tree did not receive credit because the writer does not demonstrate understanding of possessive nouns because simply adding an ‘s does not make a noun possessive.
 The writer is misusing ‘s where the noun is meant to show plurality (apples).

 In closing, students read their sentences aloud to a partner at their table.
 The partner had to tell them what belonged to the noun in the sentence.
 This gave students additional practice identifying what belonged to whom.
 This skill is particularly important for my English Language Learners, who regularly form sentences as they are spoken in their first language, which is Spanish.
 Instead of saying, “The book of Lisa,” they correctly hear Lisa’s book.